10 Simple Steps to a Safer Home.

 C) Not sure?
 Replace them!
 If your smoke alarms are 10 years or older, or if you're not sure they are in proper working condition, think about changing them.
 Improvements to newer smoke alarms could provide a better level of protection to you and your family.

-Most fire safety personnel recommend changing the batteries within your smoke alarms twice year.
+Most fire safety personnel recommend changing the batteries within your smoke alarms twice a year.
 It's a simple, yet powerful message: "Working smoke alarms save lives!"
 Can't remember the last time you changed the batteries?
 Why take a chance?
 Change them now!
+Modern smoke alarms have a ten-year battery and at the end of life, the entire alarm will need to be replaced.

 7. Know that sound!